wp-sigmadevs/easy-demo-importer/readme.txt

 == Built-in Plugin Installer ==

 Say goodbye to the tedious manual installation of required plugins.
-Our plugin comes with a built-in required plugin installer that takes care of the essentials, streamlining your import process.
+Our plugin comes with a built-in required plugin installer that takes care of the essentials, making your import process smoother.

 == Built-in System Status Checker ==